Jewish Life and Culture in Poland, Past and Present

 Overnight: Warsaw

-9:00 – 14:00 – Free time in Warsaw, including at POLIN Museum of the History of Polish Jews (opens at 10:00.
-We recommend visiting the Multimedia Core Exhibition: 1000 Years of Jewish Life in Poland with audio guide.
-Lunch on your own.
+10:00 – 14:00 – Visit POLIN Museum of the History of Polish Jews on your own (cost included).
+Multimedia Core Exhibition: 1000 Years of Jewish Life in Poland.
+Audio guide recommended.
+Lunch at the museum restaurant (cost not included).

 16:00 – 17:30 – Conference keynote